 Gallery North is seeking corporate support to fund a range of activities and future exhibitions.
 Any contribution to the Gallery is greatly valued, and is essential to the continued support of emerging creative talent and the region's flourishing art scene.

-The Woon Foundation Prize is awarded by Mr Wee Teng Woon a graduate of Northumbria University and is open to students in their final year of undergraduate study.
-The prize is valued at £20,000 and supports the Woon Tai Jee Art Fellowship at the BxNU Institute for Contemporary Art at BALTIC 39.
+The Warwick Stafford Fellowship is an annual prize aimed at early career practitioners in Fine Art, the Fellowship is hosted by Northumbria University, Newcastle upon Tyne.
+The prize is valued at £20,000 and supports the Fellow at the BxNU Institute for Contemporary Art at BALTIC 39.
 The Institute is the result of a collaborative partnership between BALTIC Centre for Contemporary Art and Northumbria University.

 Gallery North was founded in 2009 and is located within Northumbria University.
 It has shown work by leading UK artists including Sean Scully, Dexter Dalwood, Bob & Roberta Smith, Anne Bean, Lisa Milroy and William Cobbing.